Thursday, December 30, 2021

 Photos were few.
 My grandmother raised my mother and an older brother alone.
 They lived in a house with no electricity or running water.
 They caught or grew what they ate, including squirrel and such.
 My mother was very different and she was treated like a little adult because she was so smart.
 And people took advantage of her and she was mistreated at times.
 She survived.

-She skipped a grade or two, moved in with and married an older guy just before graduating high school at age 16, and had three kids by age 20.
+She skipped a grade or two, moved in with and married just before graduating high school at age 16, and had three kids by age 20.
 She studied to become an X-ray tech - something she was very proud of.
 Then divorced.
 With the second husband, she gained two more kids.
 Divorced again.

 Some things we get to choose, others we do not.
 Everyone carries a burden - a cross to bear, physically, mentally, whatever.
 And we can't yet know why God gives us the life we have.
 Some of life's choices are up to us - but we don't have the benefit of hindsight right away - sometimes not until much, much later.
 Giving someone the grace of forgiveness and acceptance eases the burden on both of you.